zarldev/goenums/README.md

 ```

 #### Extendable
 The enums can have additional functionality added by just adding comments to the type definition and corresponding values to the comments in the iota definitions.
 There is also the `invalid` comment flag which will no longer include the value in the exhaustive list.

+Extensions via comments is a comma separated list of `Name` and `Type` declarations, these declarations can be done in 1 of 3 formats depending on preference.

+1. Spaces `Gravity float64,RadiusKm float64,MassKg float64,OrbitKm float64`
+2. Square Brackets `Gravity[float64],RadiusKm[float64],MassKg[float64],OrbitKm[float64]`
+3. Parenthesis `Gravity(float64),RadiusKm(float64),MassKg(float64),OrbitKm(float64)`

 For example we have the file below called planets.go :